google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.markdown

 ## Minification: preprocessing & context-specific optimizations

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.minification %}
+{% include modules/takeaway.liquid list=page.key-takeaways.minification %}

 The best way to compress redundant or unnecessary data is to eliminate it